ImDhairya/GIT-COHORT/Assignments/Git and Github.md

 > git init

-Git init initializes all the files and directories present in the current folder will be tracked.
+Running git init initializes an empty Git repository in the current folder, allowing files and directories to be tracked by Git.

 ---